 How Catalina Structured Funding Compares to JG Wentworth

 - Attorney-led process: Our leadership team includes licensed attorneys who oversee every transaction.
-This legal expertise means smoother court filings, fewer delays, and better outcomes.
+That in-house legal capacity is how we manage court filings and keep timelines tight.

 - Cash advances available: We offer same-day cash advances for customers who need funds before the court process is complete.